kubestellar/kubestellar/docs/content/contribution-guidelines/operations/document-management.md

 **The KubeStellar website is upgrading from an mkdocs-based collection of sites for all its components to a unified Nextra-based site which can display documents imported from all of the Github repositories in the KubeStellar project**

+THIS IS A SUPERFLUOUS copy of this file and is scheduled to be removed.